Faster Born probability estimation via gate merging and frame optimisation: Conclusion

 \section{Conclusion}

-We introduce two classical sub-routines, gate merging and dynamic frame parametrisation, which reduce the total negativity in the quasi-probability representation of a quantum circuit, hence leading to sampling overhead reduction.
-We emphasise that our methods are very general; they are not restricted to specific choices of frames or frame parametrisations, and can be applicable to any circuit independently of generating gate-sets or the purity and dimension of its input qudits.
+We introduce two classical sub-routines, gate merging and frame parametrisation, which reduce the total negativity in the quasi-probability representation of a quantum circuit, hence leading to sampling overhead reduction.
+We emphasise that our methods are very general; they are not restricted to specific choices of frames or frame parametrisations, and can be applicable to any circuit independently of generating gate sets or the purity and dimension of its input qudits.
 Both sub-routines are efficient in the sense that the runtime scales polynomially in the circuit size $N$ and number of gates $L$.

 We numerically demonstrate that both methods improve the exponential scaling of the circuit negativity by testing them on Clifford+$T$ circuits and circuits with Haar-random gates.
-Specifically, gate merging is shown to compete on average with the currently best negativity scalings based on robustness and generalised robustness.
+Specifically, gate merging is shown to compete on average with the quasi-probability simulators based on dyadic frames and the robustness of magic.
 Frame optimisation can further compliment gate merging in reducing negativity, when merging gates in the circuits is no longer practical due to the growing size of the gates.

 A clear direction for our work is to improve the classical optimisation performed for the frame representation.
 Our parametrisation resembles variational techniques used in near-term quantum algorithms~\cite{cerezo_variational_2021}, although our cost function, circuit negativity, is calculated classically.
 Our optimisation could therefore potentially benefit by research on variational techniques, such as identifying ``good'' circuit-inspired ansatze for initialising frames or investigating barren plateaus in order to improve optimisation convergence.
 Such methods could shed light on what families of circuits are hardest to sample from using quasi-probability techniques.